-Tom Murphy MS OTR/L ATP, the director of the Bogin Playscape Project, has worked with pre-school children for nearly 40 years.
-He has worked as a pediatric Occupational Therapist for Cooley Dickinson Hospital in Northampton for 16 years.
-He has also worked on a grant program with the Holyoke Community Partnership for the last 12 years screening pre-school children for motor development at four pre-schools in Holyoke.
+Tom Murphy MS OTR/L ATP, the director of the Bogin Playscape Project, has worked with pre-school children for nearly 50 years.
+He has recently retired after 26 years as a pediatric Occupational Therapist for Cooley Dickinson Hospital in Northampton.
+He has also worked on a grant program with the Holyoke Community Partnership from 1999-2011, screening pre-school children for motor development at four pre-schools in Holyoke.
 This work involved nearly 3000-4000 pre-school children, and provided the perspective on declining motor skills in the pre-school population that led to this project’s development.
 Mr Murphy has also worked as a designer of indoor children’s playgrounds, designing and building playscapes for programs in New Rochelle.
 NY and Bronx, NY in the 1970’s.
-He also spent 12 years as a Rehabilitation engineer designing wheelchairs, adaptive equipment and specialized in designing for the pediatric population from 1980-1992.
+He also spent 12 years as a Rehabilitation engineer designing wheelchairs, adaptive equipment and specialized in designing for the pediatric population from 1980-1992

 Thanks so much!!!

 2/8/12 I’ve been trying to update the website, and improve some of the original writing that was intended to be used on grant applications, with a less formal style that feels more real.
 With this in mind, I’m including a piece written (but not presented) for the “Ignite Amherst” event that took place last night in Amherst.
 Though the event was overbooked and we didn’t get a spot, it was helpful to get this ready and try to think of how to describe the project in “less than 6 minutes” (the “Ignite” event gives each speaker only 6 minutes to present their ideas)